 6. Efficient Management

-Have you realized how efficient you can be in terms of spending money when you know that you have so little money left?
-As a young person, I know that sometimes I spend so little money in a week and the spending is so efficient that it feels okay to be broke.
+Have you realized how efficient you can be with spending money when you know that you have such little money left?
+As a young person, I know that sometimes I spend such little money in a week and the spending is so efficient that it feels okay to be broke.
 That’s exactly how bootstrapping works.
 You learn to be so efficient in everything involving management and spending.
-You want to spend on meaningful things only.
-Usually, for a bootstrapping startup, it’s spending on things that improve the product and customer experience.
-Efficient management learnt from the art of bootstrapping is a virtue you will never learn from any school or college, it’s the first-hand experience.
+You only want to spend money on meaningful things.
+Usually, for a bootstrapped startup, meaningful spending improves the product and customer experience.
+Efficient management learnt from the art of bootstrapping is a virtue you will never learn from any school or college, it’s first-hand experience.
 It can only make you and your startup better.

 8. Lean Company

 A lean company is attractive to investors, lenders, VCs and all.
 A lean company will get you all sorts of attention when you are making a profit and that’s good for your business.
 By bootstrapping, you will find yourself in the company of a strong, winning startup team.
 That is always a good thing.
-When there is a lot of people in a team it is usually less efficient because levels of accountability are lower.
+When there are many people in a team, efficiency goes down because the levels of accountability are lower.
 Keeping a small team means your expenses are lower, and everyone is the best at what they do.
 There is also little chance for mistakes and management issues.